AllesBMT/nextcloud-nginx/README.md

 rc-service nginx restart
 ```

-For other init systems please consult the man page
+For adventurous users employing other init systems such as `runit` please consult the man page.

+Please note that these steps require root permissions.
+If you have disabled root login on your machine you may use commands such as `su` to switch users or `sudo` or `doas` to allow for execution of commands with root permissions.